 U.S. Drought Portal

-Developed by NOAA’s National Integrated Drought Information System (NIDIS) program, the U.S. Drought Portal offers access to maps, data, and expert assessments through easy-to-use tools designed to help decision makers monitor, plan for, and recover from water shortages.
+Developed by NOAA’s National Integrated Drought Information System (NIDIS), the U.S. Drought Portal, or Drought.gov, offers easy-to-use and shareable data, maps, and tools designed to help decision makers assess the potential for drought and better prepare for, mitigate, and respond to the effects of drought.

 The U.S. Drought Portal includes:

-The Portal also provides links to regional drought programs and local, state, and regional drought resources, as well as information on drought-related planning, education, research, and recovery.
+The U.S. Drought Portal also provides links to state, regional, and watershed drought resources, upcoming drought webinars and workshops, as well as information on drought planning, education, and research.

 - 1 of 2